 Private James Ernest Beaney was born on April 16th, 1893 in Battersea, London.
 He had a brother and two sisters, and the family lived in Putney.
 Before joining the army, James worked as a plumber’s mate.
 He served in The Queen’s Regiment (Royal West Surrey Regiment), arriving in France on May 31st, 1915.
 James died on August 8th, 1916 at the Somme.

-The Printed Artwork is is 150 metres square and outside BBC Broadcasting House Piazza from the 7th November until the 14th November 2014.
-The Digital artwork was projected on to a 27-foot-high wall in IWM North Main Exhibition Space on Remembrance Weekend.
+The Printed Artwork is 150 metres squared and was located outside BBC Broadcasting House Piazza from the 7th November until the 14th November 2014.
+The digital artwork was projected on to a 27-foot-high wall in IWM North Main Exhibition Space on Remembrance Weekend.
 It is also featured here online as a zoom in image.
-This is the beginning of it’s journey.

 Helen Marshall says “This portrait image was selected not only because of it’s important historical context, being sited clearly in it’s own time, but because it is a face that could also exist in the here and now, in our time. “